tomjoht/tomjoht.github.io/_posts/2020/3/2020-03-22-working-from-home-things-i-have-bought.md

 }
 </style>

-First, let me note that I don't regularly work from home (WFH), so I'm not a pro here about what to buy.
+First, let me note that I don't regularly work from home, so I'm not a pro here about what to buy.
 At any rate, here are about 10 things I either purchased, brought home from work, or acquired in the past and am using now in a WFH arrangement.

 <hr/>